HEROIC Enterprise API (8.0.0)

 Authentication

-All requests must include an API key in the header: x-api-key: YOUR_API_KEY
+Every request must include your API key in the header:

 Breach catalog